Rust in Peace

 Rust in Peace is the fourth studio album by American thrash metal band Megadeth, released on September 24, 1990, by Capitol Records.
-It was the first Megadeth album to feature lead guitarist Marty Friedman and drummer Nick Menza.
+It was the first Megadeth album to feature guitarist Marty Friedman and drummer Nick Menza.
 The songs "Hangar 18" and "Holy Wars...
 The Punishment Due" were released as singles.
 A remixed and remastered version of the album featuring four bonus tracks was released in 2004.

 Since its release, Rust in Peace has often been named as one of the best thrash metal records of all time, by publications such as Decibel and Kerrang!, and listed in the reference book 1001 Albums You Must Hear Before You Die.
 The album was nominated for a Grammy Award for Best Metal Performance at the 33rd Grammy Awards.
 At the 1991 Foundations Forum, the album received a Concrete Foundations Award for "Top Radio Album" and the single "Hangar 18" won "Top Radio Cut" award.